 Italian cuisine is probably one of the best for vegetarians.
 There are plenty of classic vegetarian dishes, and most things that aren’t vegetarian to begin with can be easily adapted.
 (And the colors are great for Christmas too!)
 This vegetarian Italian recipe index includes both, as well as all kinds of dishes that contain pasta, whether or not those particular combinations are eaten in Italy.

-Mexican and Tex-Mex food is spicy and rich.
-Not much of it is vegetarian, however, so eating out at restaurants can be tricky.
-Fortunately, many classic Mexican and Tex-Mex dishes can be made vegetarian with simple subsitutions.
+Mexican and Tex-Mex food is spicy and rich, but not much of it is vegetarian, so eating at restaurants can be tricky.
+Fortunately, many classic Mexican and Tex-Mex dishes can be made vegetarian with simple substitutions.
+Here’s what to make for Cinco de Mayo or any other day of the year.